-- Make a pop-up book.
-We have The Pop-Up Book: Step-by-Step Instructions for Creating Over 100 Original Paper Projects but you can also find online instructions for different pop-up techniques.
+- We have The Pop-Up Book: Step-by-Step Instructions for Creating Over 100 Original Paper Projects but you can also find online instructions for different pop-up techniques.

-- Craft project: Make an amulet out of model magic.
+- Make an amulet out of model magic.

-- Weather report: Decide whether you want to report the weather as it is today in Egypt and here or if you want to do a fictional weather report about how the weather may have been for the ancient Egyptians.
+- Decide whether you want to report the weather as it is today in Egypt and perhaps contrast it with the weather where you live or if you want to do a fictional weather report about how the weather may have been for the ancient Egyptians.